tarfin-labs/netgsm/README.md

 return (new NetGsmSmsMessage("Your {$notifiable->service} was ordered!"))->setRecipients($recipients);
 ```

 You can also set the sending date range of the message.
-(It does not work on otp messages.)
+(It does not work on OTP messages.)

 ``` php
 $startDate = Carbon::now()->addDay(10)->setTime(0, 0, 0);